PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ```
 cbpi -d 20 start
 ```
-This will increase the log level to 'info'
+This will increase the log level to 'info' if you run cbpi in manual mode

+With cbpi version 4.2.0 you can also modify the config.yaml file in our config folder and add `debug-log-level: 20` to set log level to 'info'.
+Just change the parameter to 30 and log level is set back to 'warning'.
+This will enable different log-levels from info also in server automode.

 {% endhint %}

 To restart the server as service you can either reboot or just start it as service directly: